Philosophy in Taiwan: History of Taiwanese philosophy

-Indigenous Era
+Indigenous era

 Literature on the Taiwanese indigenous peoples is scarce, and only through colloquial myths and legends can it be studied.
 Studies regarding the epistemology of the indigenous peoples have offered new insight on normative principles in Taiwanese philosophy.

-Ming and Qing Periods
+Qing era

 During the Ming and Qing imperial times, the Han Chinese settled in Taiwan in large numbers.
 Confucianism was imported through Han private schools and temples.
 Canonical Confucianism lecture scripts -- the I Ching in particular -- were ostensibly produced, however, have since been lost.
 The understanding of Confucianism at that time was more likely to be philology, rather than philosophy.

-Japanese Era
+Japanese era

 Japan gained possession of Taiwan in 1895 following the First Sino-Japanese War.
 This marked a turning point for the development of modern philosophy in the region.
 During this time Taiwan received influences from Western philosophy through the Kyoto School.

 Taiwan was also influenced by the modernization of its neighbor China (May Fourth Movement), Japan (Taisho Democracy), Russia (October Revolution), and Korea (Korean Independence Movement).

-Taiwanese philosophy during Japanese rule is understood by Taiwanese academics as following three distinct phases: ‘Pre-Enlightenment (1896-1916)’, ‘Enlightenment (1916-1930)’, and the ‘Golden Times (1930-1945)’.
+Taiwanese philosophy during Japanese rule is understood by Taiwanese academics as following three distinct phases: Pre-Enlightenment (1896–1916), Enlightenment (1916–1930), and the Golden Times (1930–1945).
 Philosophical thought can also be divided into four camps: The Kyoto School, American Pragmatism, Christian Theology, and Modern Sinology.